tanavc1/DebateStat/README.md

 # DebateStat
-Quick and reliable debater statistics across 5 events and for all.
+Was quick and reliable debater statistics across 5 events.

 Used to be at debatestat.com